JhoelWit/Chess_Robot/README.md

     PyGame
     OpenAI Gym
-    TensorFlow or PyTorch (for training the RL agents)
+    TensorFlow or PyTorch (for training the RL agents) Wandb (for logging training sessions)

-##Setup

-To set up the robot, follow these steps:

-    Install the dependencies listed above.
-    Clone this repository onto your local machine.
-    Connect the Xbox Kinect camera to your computer.
-    Connect the 6 DOF arm to your computer via USB.
-    Calibrate the arm and camera using the provided calibration scripts.

 ##Running the code

 To run the code, follow these steps:

     Open a terminal and navigate to the root directory of this repository.
-    Run the command python main.py.

-##Training the RL agents

-To train the RL agents, follow these steps:

-    Open a terminal and navigate to the agents directory.
-    Run the command python train.py.
+    Run the command python main.py with the required arguments.

+##Arguments
+    --train: run the script in training mode.
+    --test: run the script in testing mode.
+    Run main.py -h for the full list of arguments.

 ##Credits